 3. Mona Lisa

 No art medium is complete without the Mona Lisa!
 Started in 1503 and finished in 1519, Leonardo da Vinci’s most famous work of art is captured here in an Etch-a-Sketch.
 In 2005, the sitter for the portrait was discovered at the University of Heidelberg to be Lisa del Giocondo.
 The portrait was a gift in celebration at the birth of her second son.
-The real Mona Lisa has been stolen from its home in the Louvre once, in 1911 and was returned after a tour in Italy in 1913.
-Since then, it has suffered angry abuse from distraught onlookers, such as in 1956 when it was damaged with acid and later had a rock thrown at it, in 1974 when a woman attempted to spray paint it red and in 2009 when another woman threw a mug at it.
+The real Mona Lisa was stolen from its home in the Louvre in 1911 and was returned after a tour in Italy in 1913.
+Since then, it has suffered angry abuse from distraught onlookers, such as in 1956 when it was damaged with acid and later had a rock thrown at it, in 1974 when a woman attempted to spray paint it red, and in 2009 when another woman threw a mug at it.
 In 2005, it was enclosed behind bullet-proof glass in a climate controlled environment to ensure its survival for another 500 years.